Nursing Core (NURS)

 NURS 212.
 Health Assessment and Communication.
 3 hours.

-Introduction to physical assessment and interview skills necessary to assess health status of clients across the lifespan.
-Concepts of communication, health literacy, patient-centeredness are investigated as they impact health and risk assessment.
-Course Information: Prerequisite(s): Preadmission required courses.
-Requires concurrent registration in NURS 204 and NURS 221 and NURS 223.
+Introduces physical assessment and interview skills to assess health status of clients across the lifespan.
+Concepts of communication, health literacy, patient centeredness and interprofessionalism are investigated as they impact health and risk assessment Course Information: Meets eight weeks of the semester.
+Prerequisite(s): Successful completion of preadmission required courses.
 Class Schedule Information: To be properly registered, students must enroll in one Lecture-Discussion and one Laboratory.

 NURS 221.
 Foundations of Nursing Practice.
 6 hours.